fhereygers/AgenticAI/README.md

  <br/>

- - Click on ** Create / Edits Agents, in order to create following 4 Agents, by filling out the fields accordingly (use the openai option for LLM):
+ - Click on **Create / Edits Agents**, in order to create following 4 Agents, by filling out the fields accordingly (use the openai option for LLM):

 | Name | Customer Analyst |